wernerglinka/metalsmith-markdown-partials/README.md

 [![npm: version][npm-badge]][npm-url]
 [![license: ISC][license-badge]][license-url]

-Markdown fragments are be inserted into the contents of a page markdown file by replacing an include marker with markdown partials.
+Markdown fragments are inserted into the contents of a page markdown file by replacing an include marker with markdown partials.
 This allows for modular markdown and promotes reuse of content.

 ## Installation